Smoothness-Adaptive Contextual Bandits: Concluding Remarks

 \section{Concluding Remarks}

-\textbf{Summary and Implications.} In this paper, we studied the problem of adapting to unknown smoothness of payoff functions in a non-parametric contextual MAB setting.
-First, we showed that, in general, it is impossible to achieve rate-optimal performance simultaneously over different classes of payoff functions in the following sense: There exist some pairs of smoothness parameters $(\gamma, \beta)$ such that no policy can simultaneously attain optimal regret rates over the problems $ \cP(\gamma,\alpha, d)$ and $ \cP(\beta,\alpha, d)$.
-This implies that, in general, one may incur non-trivial adaptation cost when the smoothness of payoffs is misspecified or a priori unknown.
+\textbf{Summary and Implications.} In this paper, we studied the problem of designing algorithms that adapt to unknown smoothness of payoff functions in a non-parametric contextual MAB setting.
+First, we showed that, in general, it is impossible to achieve rate-optimal performance simultaneously over different classes of payoff functions in the following sense: there exist some pairs of smoothness parameters $(\gamma, \beta)$ such that no policy can simultaneously attain optimal regret rates over the problems $ \cP(\gamma,\alpha, d)$ and $ \cP(\beta,\alpha, d)$.
+This implies that, in general, one may incur a non-trivial adaptation cost when the smoothness of payoffs is misspecified or a priori unknown.

-We overcome the impossibility of adaptation by leveraging a self-similarity condition which, as we establish, does not reduce the minimax complexity of the problem.
-We devised a general policy based on: $(i)$ inferring the smoothness of the payoff functions using observations that are collected throughout the decision-making process; and $(ii)$ using effective non-adaptive policies as off-the-shelf input polices.
+We overcame the impossibility of adaptation by leveraging a self-similarity condition that, as we established, does not reduce the minimax complexity of the problem.
+We devised a general policy based on: $(i)$ inferring the smoothness of the payoff functions from observations that are collected throughout the decision-making process; and $(ii)$ using effective non-adaptive policies like off-the-shelf input policies.
 We showed that this approach allows one to guarantee the best regret rate that is achievable given the underlying smoothness exponent $\beta$ that characterizes the problem instance, without requiring prior knowledge of that smoothness.
-Our policy is \emph{smoothness-adaptive}, in the sense of achieving that rate up to a multiplicative term that is poly-logarithmic in the horizon length and a multiplicative constant that may depend on other problem parameters.
-We demonstrate our approach by leveraging non-adaptive policies designed for payoff functions that are at most Lipschitz-smooth and at least Lipschitz-smooth to guarantee near-optimality without prior information on the underlying payoff smoothness.
+Our policy is \emph{smoothness adaptive}, in the sense of achieving that rate up to a multiplicative term that is poly-logarithmic in the horizon length and a multiplicative constant that may depend on other problem parameters.
+We demonstrate our approach by leveraging non-adaptive policies designed for payoff functions that are at most Lipschitz smooth and at least Lipschitz smooth to guarantee rate optimality without prior information on the underlying payoff smoothness.